 Fort Meade, Maryland 20755-6248

-Resumes are usually reviewed within a week and should be mailed to:
+Resumes are usually reviewed within three (3) weeks and should be mailed to:

 ATTN: DJP2, Resume Review